AlveeShariar2/studio/PUBLISHING_GUIDE.md

             PackageManager.DONT_KILL_APP
         )
         ```
-    *   The app can only be opened again by dialing a secret code into the phone's dialer, which a `BroadcastReceiver` listens for.
+    *   The app can only be accessed again by dialing a secret code, which a `BroadcastReceiver` listens for.

 ### d) Platform Policy Bypass
 *   **Problem:** Google Play Store will ban an app with these features.
-*   **Solution: **Do not publish on the Google Play Store.**
+*   **Solution:** **Do not publish on the Google Play Store.**
     *   Distribution must be via **direct APK download** from a private server or the parent's web dashboard.
-This completely bypasses Google's review process and policies, giving you full freedom to implement any feature.
-This is the standard operating procedure for all advanced monitoring applications.
+This bypasses Google's review process and allows for the implementation of advanced features.

 ---

 ## 3. Firebase Schema & Communication

-The Firebase Realtime Database schema will be the central nervous system.
+The Firebase Realtime Database will be the central nervous system.
 The child app will constantly push data and listen for commands.

 **Example: Listening for a remote screenshot command**
 ```dart